adshares/adshares-docs/protocol/definitions/def_objects.rst

 Creative
 ^^^^^^^^
 A digital advertisement.
-Each :ref:`Creative <protocol-definitions-creative>` is expected to be classified by one or more :ref:`Creative Tagging Platforms <protocol-definitions-ctp>`.
+Each :ref:`Creative <protocol-definitions-creative>` is expected to be classified by one or more :ref:`Creative Tagging Providers <protocol-definitions-ctp>`.

 .. _protocol-definitions-campaign: